U18034332/Shopping-Cart/README.md

    - Mixing business logic with controller logic.
    - Use of `double` for monetary values leading to inaccuracies.
    - String manipulation and type casting reduced readability.
-   - Wildcard imports and lambdas introduced unnecessary complexity.
+   - Wildcard imports introduced unnecessary complexity.

 2. **Redesign with Domain-Driven Thinking**
    - Extracted `Item` and `Cart` as separate domain classes.